Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Lastly, what of the view expressed by some that Muhammad bin Salman is planning to realign Saudi Arabia towards the Eurasian powers – ie. towards China and Russia – and that the purge is intended to head off a pro-US coup that might be launched to prevent this?

-In my opinion this view is based on an over-interpretation of Muhammad bin Salman’s comments in a recent Guardian newspaper interview of his wish to refocus Saudi Arabia on a more “moderate version of Islam” and of the reasons for the recent visit of his father King Salman to Moscow.
+In my opinion this view is based on over-interpretations of Muhammad bin Salman’s comments in a recent Guardian newspaper interview of his wish to refocus Saudi Arabia on a more “moderate version of Islam” and of the recent visit of his father King Salman to Moscow.

 A more ‘moderate version of Islam’?